KruttikaBhat/KruttikaBhat/README.md

 ### Hello!
 Welcome to my Github profile.
 I'm currently a graduate student at Stanford University.
-My research focused on developing online math assessments for K-12 to identify struggling learners.
-I'm also interested in the cognition skills involved in reading and math, and how this getss affected in children with learning difficulties.
+My research focuses on developing online math assessments for K-12 in order to identify struggling learners.
+I'm also interested in the cognitive skills involved in reading and math, how this gets affected in children with learning difficulties, and translating this research to educational technology.

 ## Reach me on
 - <a href="https://www.linkedin.com/in/kruttika-bhat/">LinkedIn</a>